-At the time of writing this report, it is uncertain whether the reprehensible actions represent a few individuals circumventing internal rules and regulations, if they reflect a pervasive company culture, or if they have been downright approved from top management.
+It is still, it is uncertain whether the reprehensible actions represent a few individuals circumventing internal rules and regulations, if they reflect a pervasive company culture, or if they have been downright approved from top management.

-After April 2019, no decisive new information has been published.
+This past year, no decisive new information has been published.
 Hence, we are not closer to a conclusion beyond the fairly obvious assessment that the company must be kept on our observation list.
+Considerable accounting provisions have been made, probably reflecting an assessment of possible legal reparations.